massimobonanni/mslearn-azure-developer/instructions/azure-events-messages/media/01-event-grid-events-to-endpoint.md

 You subscribe to an Event Grid topic to tell Event Grid which events you want to track and where to send those events.

 1. Subscribe to a topic using the **az eventgrid event-subscription create** command.
-The following script grabs the needed subscription ID from your account and uses in the creation of the event subscription.
+The following script retrieves the subscription ID from your account and uses it in the creation of the event subscription.

     ```bash
     endpoint="${siteURL}/api/updates"